Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 There are numerous finding aid templates available online.
 For instance, you’ll find this one from the Georgia Historical Society.

-As a home archivist, the details within this template may seem confusing.
-Therefore, view manuscript finding aids at an archive near you.
+As a home archivist, I find the details within this template confusing.
+Therefore, I recommend viewing manuscript finding aids at an archive near you.

 Or review this one that Melissa created for the Houston County, Tennessee archive.
 While her finding aid relates to letters, notice that Melissa detailed what was in the collection.

 Few people take the time to create this finding aid.
 And yes, if you donate your journals to archives and libraries, they’ll likely revise what you created.
-But the goal is to create something that makes it easier to pass on your family archive when you’re no longer able to keep it.
+But the goal is to create something that makes it easier to pass on your family archive when you can no longer keep it.

 For many, preserving the items is more than you want to do with old journals and diaries.
-Therefore, I recommend you donate them to the options I’ll mention in a moment.
+Therefore, I recommend you donate them to the options I’ll mention soon.

 For others, you do not want to stop there.
 However, I advise you to consider what will happen to your family archive and make plans now.

-You’re family journals and diaries have a better chance of lasting long into the future if you take time to consider where you donate the items later on.
+Your family journals and diaries have a better chance of lasting long into the future if you take the time to consider where you will donate the items later on.

 The Society of American Archivists has a helpful post about Donating Your Personal or Family Records to a Repository.
 This society offers the best tips and action plans for donating any family record, including journals.